From smart homes to autonomous cars, connected living is no longer a scene from a sci-fi movie but a very true reality.

 Thales On-Demand Subscription Manager (OSM)

-For OEMs that want to deliver more value to their consumers, Thales offers the On-Demand Subscription Manager solution.
-Based on the latest GSMA specifications and built on Global Platform standards, OSM empowers OEM to provide seamless subscription management capabilities to its consumers.
-OSM enables OEM to develop their own partnership strategy with MNOs across the globe.
+Thales offers the On-Demand Subscription Manager solution for OEMs that want to deliver more value to their consumers.
+Based on the latest GSMA specifications and built on Global Platform standards, OSM empowers OEMs to provide seamless subscription management capabilities to its consumers.
+OSM enables OEM to develop its own partnership strategy with MNOs across the globe.

 Download the brochure

 Thales is a leader in digital security solutions, working actively with more than 450 mobile network operators worldwide.
-Our products are used by billions of consumers of digital services around the globe.
-We are uniquely placed in the connected ecosystem to enable consumer electronics manufacturers to connect with the MNO world, and deliver superior customer experience to end consumers.
+Billions of consumers of digital services around the globe use our products.
+We are uniquely placed in the connected ecosystem to enable consumer electronics manufacturers to connect with the MNO world and deliver a superior customer experience to end consumers.